joaodmonteiro/multitrack/README.md

 ## Introduction

 Multitrack is a charity that works with artists and producers by providing fellowships and work placements for underrepresented people in the audio industry.
-The UX design was provided and created by Catarina Coelho(link).
+The UI was provided and created by Catarina Coelho(https://catarinacoelho.pt/).
 I really liked the design aesthetic so I used it as a way to practice my React and CSS skills.
-Most of the information and assets like photographs were pulled from [Multitrack’s official website](https://www.multitrack.uk/) .
+Most of the information and assets like photographs were pulled from [Multitrack’s official website](https://www.multitrack.uk/).

 ## Stack